> Sustainability > Sustainable Governance > Climate Change Response

 Continue to develop low energy consuming products in response to changing market demands.

 Resilience Improve the Company's ability to respond to climate change by integrating climate change risks and handling methods.
-Enhance enterprise resilience to minimize losses from climate change and reduce losses in the supply chain.
+Long-term Enhance enterprise resilience to minimize losses from climate change and reduce losses in the supply chain.

 Each year, each relevant unit conducts an assessment of climate change risks and opportunities in accordance with their respective areas of responsibility, and develops adaptation and mitigation strategies; the compiled assessment results are submitted to the ESG Committee for approval.